 More than ten years have passed since the Japanese government launched a policy called Ryugakusei 30mannin Keikaku (MEXT, 2008), which aims to accept a maximum of 300,000 international students by 2020.
 Owing to that, nearly three million foreigners, including international students have come to Japan, and they have helped Japan globalize itself.
 However, due to some crimes caused by foreigners, some Japanese people have had bad images of them.
 As a proof of this, some Japanese people have even made groups with racial prejudice to banish foreigners from Japan.
 This tendency might lead international students to struggling to continue their learning especially with Japanese students/people.
 Carroll (2005) indicates, increasing the opportunity between international and local students in school enables both of them to learn by interacting.
 Matsuda (2019) also found out that having informal activities between local and international students can let them start having a relationship with each other.
-Considering the above earlier studies, I decided to research how international students will have to interact or learn with various people in their future especially after their graduation.
+Considering the above earlier studies, I decided to research how international students can have connection with non-students.
+The reason why having one with non-students is that international students will have to interact or learn with various people in their future especially after their graduation.
 Also, having human network outside of school will help them have another place for learning and staying in, which could help themselves fulfill their life in Japan.